 tasklist /M /FI "IMAGENAME eq taskhostw.exe

-This command will list all the DLL files that were loaded by this process on Windows Startup.
+This command lists all DLL files loaded by this process at Windows Startup.
 If you go through the list, you will find out some essential files that provide core functionality to Windows.

 So, in a nutshell, Taskhost is a core Windows process that provides functionality to load and execute dynamic link libraries.
-Since it hosts various DLL files, sometimes it can consume resources at a more than normal rate.
+Since it hosts various DLL files, it can sometimes consume resources at a higher-than-normal rate.
 If you are facing any such issues where the process has stopped responding or is using a lot of resources.
-Use the Process Explorer, Performance Monitor and Resource Monitor, and try to troubleshoot the problem manually.
+Use the Process Explorer, Performance Monitor and Resource Monitor and try to troubleshoot the problem manually.

 Want to know about these processes, files or file types?